yoching/swift-dependency-analyzer/README.md

 ## Example

-You can run this with an example by this command:
+You can run analysis for an example with this command:
 ```bash
 $ swift run project-analysis-swift ./Input/
 ```